alvin-tosh/alvin-tosh/README.md

 - 👯 Looking to collaborate on projects ie. Cyber security, Malware analysis, SIEM, Game Dev and Design.

-- 🤔 Looking for help with Cloud security and Pentesting..
+- 🤔 Looking for help with Cloud security auditing..

 - 💬 Ask me about Malware, Threat Intelligence, Cybersecurity and Offensive Security.